 Conclusion

 Noise cancellation headphones aren't for everyone.
-But if you want a distraction-free zone for listening to your favorite tracks or you hope to block out the world to create singular focus, they can play a significant role.
-How you plan to use them and where you hope to wear them can help you decide what level of noise blocking you need, and finding the perfect fit at the right price can deliver personal audio that fits your goals and your budget.
+However, if you want a distraction-free zone for listening to your favorite tracks or hope to block out the world to achieve singular focus, they can play a significant role.
+How you plan to use them and where you hope to wear them can help you decide what level of noise blocking you need.
+Finding the perfect fit at the right price can deliver personal audio that fits your goals and your budget.
 Our detailed test results can guide you to the best pair with the right features for you.

 —Rachael Lamore, Genaveve Bradshaw, and Ross Robinson